Contact Linda Goodrum, Core Division Operations Manager

 Inquiry is about learning how to ask the right kinds of questions, and figuring out how to answer those questions through discussion and reflection.
 This course introduces you to the types of inquiry necessary to succeed at Champlain and beyond.
 You will explore the intersections of reading, writing, and thinking by focusing on a specific topic or theme.
 You will approach that focus through the interrogation of relevant texts and analysis that draws upon multiple analytical frameworks.

-Please see the full list of available FYI topics below—you can click on the titles to learn more about each section.
+Please see the full list of Fall 2021 FYI topics below—you can click on the titles to learn more about each section.

 Would you call an ordinary snow shovel leaning in an art gallery a work of art?
 Artist Marcel Duchamp made that claim in 1915 with Prelude to a Broken Arm.
-The seemingly silly display, however—and other "readymades" he produced—also leveled a critique of the art world and of the broader cultural forces responsible for World War I, which was underway at the time.
-Neither the world nor art would ever be the same.
+The seemingly silly display, however, also leveled a critique of the art world and of the broader cultural forces responsible for World War I (underway at the time).
+Neither the world nor the art would ever be the same.

-Students in this section will encounter the work of Duchamp and other artists across a wide span of art history—from neoclassical painters to Japanese anime creators—to examine how art has shaped, and has been shaped by, its cultural contexts.
+Students in FYI: Reading, Writing, & Revolutionary Art Movements will encounter the work of Duchamp and other artists across a wide span of art history—from neoclassical painters to Japanese anime creators—to examine how art has shaped, and has been shaped by, its cultural contexts.
 Students will analyze art through multiple critical perspectives to gain a deep understanding of how art illuminates the challenges, joys, and wonders of the human experience.Link to this FAQ

 What do we want from life?
 Does happiness really exist—and if it does, what does this mean for the choices we make and how we live together in community?
 Our class will explore the most important question in life as grounded in Aristotle's monumental work, the Nicomachean Ethics, viewed through contemporary ideas in philosophy, psychology, and evolutionary biology.